TTL & Expiration Handling in Web Push

 Implementation Directives:

-- Mirror TTL Across Layers: Set Redis/Kafka/RabbitMQ message TTL to exactly match the intended HTTP
+- Mirror TTL Across Layers: Set Redis/Kafka/RabbitMQ message TTL to match the intended HTTP

 TTLheader.
 Mismatches cause phantom deliveries or premature drops. - Implement Pre-Dispatch Validation: Use atomic

 EXISTS+GETchecks before invoking vendor APIs.
-Drop expired jobs immediately to preserve throughput. - Route to Dead-Letter Queues (DLQ): Capture expired job metadata in a dedicated DLQ.
-Use this data for churn modeling and campaign effectiveness analysis, not for re-delivery.
+Drop expired jobs immediately to preserve throughput. - Route to Dead-Letter Queues (DLQ): Capture expired job metadata in a dedicated DLQ for churn modeling and campaign effectiveness analysis, not for re-delivery.
+The same window must bound your retry pipeline — a retry scheduled past the original TTL is wasted compute.

 Compliance Alignment & Secure TTL Practices